Getting started on Amazon is one thing. Becoming an expert at navigating Amazon Seller Central is quite another!

 However, if you’re still in the product research phase, this is an excellent introduction to the next steps soon to be coming your way!

 Don’t rush your product research, though.
-Have Jungle Scout at your side and take it one step at a time.
+Have Jungle Scout — an all-in-one platform for selling on Amazon — at your side and take it one step at a time.

 Navigating the Seller Central dashboard